WenxinZhou/conquer/README.md

 # Conquer
-This package (in python) applies a convolution smoothing approach to fit linear quantile regression models.
-We refer this method as conquer.
+This package (in python) applies a convolution smoothing approach to fit linear quantile regression models, referred to as *conquer*.
 Normal-based and (multiplier) bootstrap confidence intervals for all slope coefficients are constructed.
 The Barzilai-Borwein gradient descent algorithm, initialized at a Huberized expectile regression estimate, is used to compute conquer estimators.
 This algorithm is scalable to very large-scale datasets.
 The ``conquer`` R package is available on [``CRAN``](https://cran.r-project.org/web/packages/conquer/index.html).
 See for details.

 ## Dependencies